Turner’s 2 HRs, Ryu’s 7 innings send Dodgers past Dbacks 9-3

 But one day after Kenta Maeda threw seven scoreless innings, Arizona failed to score against Los Angeles’ starting pitcher for the third straight game.
 Ryu, Maeda and Walker Buehler combined for 20 scoreless innings in the weekend series.

+“They have good starting pitching,” Ahmed said.
+“It’s no secret.
+Probably the best in the game.
+But we’ve got to do a better job early innings just trying to get on base or do something to start a rally.
+It’s tough to come back in every game.”

-Although Mike Leake (9-9) persevered through five innings, he yielded eight runs and 10 hits in his second rough start in Southern California in the past month.
+Although Mike Leake (9-9) persevered through five innings, he yielded eight runs and 10 hits — including those four homers — in his second rough start in Southern California in the past month.
 Before the Mariners traded him to Arizona, the right-hander gave up eight hits and seven runs while failing to get out of the first inning at Angel Stadium.

+“That’s what the Dodgers do,” Diamondbacks manager Torey Lovullo said.
+“They slug, and they’re looking to elevate the ball, and they have the launch angles down.
+When you make mistakes in the middle of the plate, you’re going to suffer the consequences.”

-Both Ryu and the Dodgers’ offense worked quickly and effectively on a hot day at Dodger Stadium.
+Both Ryu and the LA offense worked quickly and effectively on a hot day at Dodger Stadium.

 Five pitches after Turner brought home Joc Pederson with his 18th homer of the season, Bellinger hit his 38th homer, pulling him even with the Mets’ Pete Alonso and one behind NL leader Christian Yelich of Milwaukee.

-Pederson had an RBI single in the second, and Smith boosted the lead to 6-0 in the third when he brought home Corey Seager with his 14th extra-base hit in just 22 big league games.
+Pederson had an RBI single in the second, and Smith boosted the lead to 6-0 in the third when he brought home Corey Seager with his homer.

 Smith’s success as a relatively unheralded rookie continues to strain credulity.
 Even though he hadn’t homered since Aug.
-1, the catcher has driven in 23 runs in his brief time with Los Angeles after adding a sacrifice fly in the fifth.
+1, the catcher has driven in 23 runs in just 22 games with Los Angeles after adding a sacrifice fly in the fifth.

 Turner got his ninth career multihomer game with a solo leadoff shot in the fifth.